membrane/api-gateway/cli/examples/router/groovy/README.txt

 2. Open the URL http://localhost:2000 in your browser.

-3. Take a look at the output of the console where the Router is running.
+3. Take a look at the output of the console where Membrane ESB is running.